 Do I Qualify?

-Noncontracted providers who deliver EMTALA required emergency services (“providers”) working with health care service plans or capitated providers ("payors") are eligible to submit an IDRP concerning the “reasonable and customary” value of services rendered.
+Non-contracted providers who deliver EMTALA-required emergency services (“providers”) working with health care service plans or capitated providers (“payers”) are eligible to submit a IDRP concerning the “reasonable and customary” value of services rendered.

-A provider may request review through the IDRP for an individual claim or multiple claims (up to 50) involving the same or similar services, same provider of service and against the same payor.
+A provider may request review through the IDRP for an individual claim or for multiple claims (up to a total of 50 substantially similar claims.)

 If you are a provider but these parameters don’t apply to you, see how you can file a Complaint Against A Plan.